CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Methods

 \section{Methods}

 In this section, we introduce the proposed \methodshorthand \ for unsupervised representation learning on LiDAR point clouds in outdoor scenes.
-As detailed in Figure \ref{figure: pipeline of proposed method}, \methodshorthand\ has two pre-training objectives: (a) a cooperative contrastive learning goal on dense (point-level or voxel-level) representations between vehicle-side and fusion point clouds, which provides adequate views for contrastive learning. (b) a contextual shape prediction loss to bring in more task-relevant information.
-To start with, we discuss the problem formulation and overall pipeline in Section \ref{subsec: problem formulation and pipeline}.
-Then we respectively introduce the cooperative contrastive objective and contextual shape prediction goal in Section \ref{subsec: cooperative contrastive objective} and Section \ref{subsec: shape context prediction}.
+As detailed in Fig. \ref{figure: pipeline of proposed method}, \methodshorthand\ has two pre-training objectives: (a) a cooperative contrastive learning goal on dense (point-level or voxel-level) representations between vehicle-side and fusion point clouds, which provides adequate views for contrastive learning. (b) a contextual shape prediction loss to bring in more task-relevant information.
+To start with, we discuss the problem formulation and overall pipeline in Sec. \ref{subsec: problem formulation and pipeline}.
+Then we respectively introduce the cooperative contrastive objective and contextual shape prediction goal in Sec. \ref{subsec: cooperative contrastive objective} and Sec. \ref{subsec: shape context prediction}.